-1. Remove and discard the filter cartridge from the cold water filter assembly below the galley sink.
-(If your coach is not equipped with filtered cold water, continue to next numbered step).

-- Place a container beneath the filter to catch any water remaining in the waterlines during filter removal. - Twist the filter cartridge "counterclockwise" about one-quarter turn, then pull it down and out of the filter socket.
+- 1. Remove and discard the filter cartridge from the cold water filter assembly below the galley sink.
+(If your coach is not equipped with a cold water filter assembly, continue to next numbered step). - Place a container beneath the filter to catch any water remaining in the waterlines during filter removal. - Twist the filter cartridge "counterclockwise" about one-quarter turn, then pull it down and out of the filter socket.

-• Install the diverter plug into the filter socket.
+Install the diverter plug into the filter socket.
 Insert plug up into the filter socket as far as possible and twist "clockwise" one-quarter turn until it stops.